Local produce and market cuisine: our Montréal restaurant picks

 Mile Ex’s newest gem

-A stellar replacement for the late, great Manitoba, Anémone is the new Mile Ex hotspot for a vibrant cuisine inspired by seasonal local produce.
+Anémone is a Mile Ex hotspot for a vibrant cuisine inspired by seasonal local produce.
 Its interior, created by La Firme designers, is like stepping into Québec’s boreal forest.
 The kitchen opens onto a long, torrefied wood bar leading out onto the wonderful garden terrace, and the cedar-plank ceiling filters in the light.
 The menu, devised by chef Minh Phat (Mui Mui, Orange Rouge) and Mike Madokoro (co-owner of Bar Suzanne), two stars of Quebec gastronomy, brilliantly explores and revisits Québec’s finest ingredients.
 Add a list of artisanal wines from around the world, carefully selected by Elena Racevičiūtė, and you've got a completely eclectic address that's right up there with Montreal's wildly creative restaurants.

 271 Saint-Zotique Street